-- Steps.
+• Steps.
 A step is the basic building block in PowerFlow.
-A step is a generic Python class that performs a single action.
-Steps can accept zero or many input parameters or data from previous steps, and steps can specify output to be used by other steps.
-The input parameters are configurable variables and values used during execution.
-You can use existing steps to create your own workflows, and you can re-use steps in more than one workflow.
-When these steps are combined in an application, they provide a workflow that satisfies a business requirement.
-All Python step code should be Python 3.7 or later.
+A step is a generic Python class that performs a single action, such as pulling data from SL1 or a third-party application.
 In the image above, the steps display as part of the flowchart in the main viewing pane as well as the Steps Registry pane.
-You can access all steps by using the PowerFlow builder on the Applications page (). - Applications.
+You can access all steps by using the PowerFlow builder on the Applications page (\\\\).

+For more information, see What is a Step?

+Applications.
 A PowerFlow application or workflow is a JSON object that includes all of the information required for executing an integration on the PowerFlow platform.
-An application combines a set of PowerFlow steps that execute a workflow.
-The input parameters for each step are also defined in the application and can be provided either directly in the step or in the parent application.
 In the image above, the group of connected steps in the large pane make up the "Sync Organizations from SL1 to ServiceNow Companies" application.
+You can access all applications on the Applications page ( ), and you can create new applications using the SL1 PowerFlow builder.

+For more information, see What is a PowerFlow Application?

-You can access all applications on the Applications page (), and you can create new applications using the SL1 PowerFlow builder. - Configuration Objects.
-A configuration object is a stand-alone JSON file that contains a set of configuration variables used as input for an application.
-Configurations can include variables like hostname, user name, password, or other credential information.
-Configuration objects allow the same application to be deployed in multiple PowerFlow instances, with different configurations.
-Click the [Configure] button from an application in the PowerFlow user interface to access the configuration object for that application.
-You can access all configuration objects on the Configurations page ().
+Configuration Objects.
+A configuration object is a standalone JSON file that contains a set of configuration variables used as input for an application.
+Configuration objects can include variables like hostname, user name, password, or other credential information.
+You can access all configuration objects on the Configurations page ( ).

+For more information, see What is a Configuration Object?